yoshihikosuzuki/ClassPro/README.md

 .
 0-download.sh
 ```

-and then `mhc_genome.fasta.gz` (a currently available complete diploid assembly of the human MHC region by [Chin et al](https://www.nature.com/articles/s41467-020-18564-9)) and `mhc_reads.fasta` (a simulation 40x HiFi reads generated from the assembly) are downloaded.
+and then `mhc_genome.fasta.gz` (a currently available complete diploid assembly of the human MHC region by [Chin et al](https://www.nature.com/articles/s41467-020-18564-9)) and `mhc_reads.fasta` (a simulation 40x HiFi reads generated from the assembly using [HIsim](https://github.com/thegenemyers/HI.SIM)) are downloaded.

 The other script, `1-run.sh`, contains commands to 1) run ClassPro, 2) evaluate ClassPro's classification using the ground-truth haplotype sequences in the assembly, 3) run GenomeScope, and 4) evaluate GenomeScope's classification.